dsanjay-D/demopro/README.md

 # demopro
-this is my first git repository
+This is my first git repository.
+Author - Sanjay